 About Charlottesville High School

 Charlottesville High School is home of the Black Knights, serving approximately 1200 students in grades 9-12.
 CHS excels in academics, the arts, athletics, and more.
-In the 2015-16 school year, students qualified for national (and international) competitions in academic team, art, programming.
+In the 2015-16 school year, students qualified for national (and international) competitions in academic team, art, and programming.
 Three students were selected to represent the United States through State Department international travel programs.

 Through its extensive AP, dual enrollment, and dual-degree programs with Piedmont Virginia Community College, CHS prepares students to go to elite universities.
 More than 40 members of the class of ’16 are attending schools such as Yale, the University of Chicago, Northwestern, the University of Virginia, and William & Mary.
 We also prepare first-generation college students to blaze a trail for their families with continuing education.